ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 strategy for Scenario 1 about 100 times before getting a sequence where it's even possible to fulfill the young person requirement in 1716 people or less.
 We also have to take into account the well-dressed requirement, which is also only possible 0.9% of the time[^5].
-Running simulations to find the number of minimum number of people before they're both satisfiable, we get the following distribution:
+Running simulations to find the minimum number of people before they're both satisfiable, we get the following distribution:

 <img src="/images/berghain/youngandwelldressed.jpg" style="max-height:40vh">